aya-prover/aya-dev/.github/README.md

 implementation group: 'org.aya-prover', name: '[project name]', version: '[latest version]'
 ```

-+ `[project name]` specifies the subproject of Aya you want to use, and the options are `pretty`, `base`, `cli`, `parser`, etc.
++ `[project name]` specifies the subproject of Aya you want to use, and the options are `pretty`, `base`, `cli-impl`, `cli-console`, `parser`, etc.
   + The type checker lives in `base` and `parser`.
   + The generalized pretty printing framework is in `pretty`.
-  + The generalized binary operator parser, generalized tree builder, generalized mutable graph,
+  + The generalized binary operator parser, generalized tree builder, generalized mutable graph, generalized termination checker,
-    and a bunch of other utilities (strings, files, etc.) are in `tools`.
+    and a bunch of other utilities (files, etc.) are in `tools`.
   + The command and argument parsing framework is in `tools-repl`.
-    It offers an implementation of ANTLR4-based jline3 parser and relevant facilities.
+    It offers an implementation of GrammarKit-based jline3 parser and relevant facilities.
 + `[latest version]` is what you see on this badge ![maven] .